globalbrain/sefirot/docs/components/input-number.md

 ### `:text-color`

 Defines the color of the input text.
 You can pass the `TextColor` or the callback that takes an input value as an argument and returns the `TextColor`.
+The default is `neutral`.

 ```ts
 interface Props {